Coronavirus and Paris Junior College

 IT Help Desk (for assistance with MyPJC and Blackboard): email@example.com or 903-782-0496

 PJC Faculty/Staff Directory: https://www.parisjc.edu/pjc2/main/directory

-PJC Library: https://www.parisjc.edu/pjc2/main/learning-center/ (This page also features a virtual reference web chat located on the left side of the page, with the hours it is available.)
+PJC Library: https://www.parisjc.edu/pjc2/main/learning-center/ (This page also features a virtual reference web chat located on the right side of the page, with the hours it is available.)
 To access the Library's Off-Campus Databases, go to https://proxy.parisjc.edu/login.

 PJC - Greenville Center: 903-454-9333

 PJC Bookstore: visit the campus bookstore website at https://www.bkstr.com/parisjcstore.
 The Paris campus bookstore is open 9 a.m.-3 p.m.
 Monday through Thursday and 9 a.m.-1 p.m. on Friday.
 Students may also call the Paris location at 903-782-0344.